Discover Lizard Point

 Thanks to funding from the European Agricultural Fund for Rural Development, places in Cornwall have started improvements to help make the South West Coast Path a year-round experience.
 Find out where has benefited.

 Find the best places across England, Wales and Northern Ireland to spot seals in the wild.
-Whether on a coastal walk or boat trip, there are plenty of places to see both grey and common seals as they come ashore to give birth.
+Whether you're on a coastal walk or boat trip, there are plenty of places to see both grey and common seals as they come ashore to give birth.

 There are miles of natural beautiful coastline and beaches in Cornwall to explore with all the family.
 There's plenty of space to blow away the cobwebs along the coast.